 If you are incorporating your small business, you can determine how and when you receive income from your business.
-Despite taking a salary from the business when it receives income, being incorporated enables you to take your income at a time when you’ll pay less in tax.
-You can also get income from an incorporated business in the form of dividends rather than taking in the form of salary, which will lower your tax bill.
-Hence, Incorporation enables your business to be taxed at a low rate when compared to the tax rate for other business structures.
+Apart from taking a salary from the business when it receives income, being incorporated enables you to take your income at a time when you’ll pay less in tax.
+You can also get income from an incorporated business in the form of dividends instead of taking it in the form of salary, which will lower your tax bill.
+Hence, incorporation enables your business to be taxed at a low rate when compared to the tax rate for other business structures.
 It divides the tax burden of shareholders from those of the corporation.
 Some businesses enjoy lower tax rates under the incorporated designation than they would if they operated as a sole proprietorship or partnership.

 For example, business owners can modify the salaries they pay themselves in ways that influence the corporation’s profits and, finally, its tax obligations.
 Also, as a corporation, it can be simpler for a business to invest in, pension plans and other fringe benefits because the cost of these benefits can be counted as tax-deductible business expenses.

 The advantages of incorporating go beyond finances.
 Business associates, suppliers, and customers often see corporations as more stable than unincorporated businesses.
-Having “Inc.” or “Corp.” after your business name conveys stability, credibility, and confidence, and communicates your commitment to the ongoing success of your business venture.
-Most people feel more secure and confident working with a corporation when compared to a sole proprietorship.
+Having “Inc.” or “Corp.” after your business name conveys stability, credibility, and confidence, and also communicates your commitment to the ongoing success of your business venture.
+Most people feel more secure and confident working with a corporation than with a sole proprietorship.

 Business Name Protection

 When you incorporate your business in a province or state, its name is reserved for your use in that state.
 If you incorporate your business federally, you can use your business name throughout the country.
-In case of Sole proprietorships and partnerships, they do not have a business name protection.
+In the case of sole proprietorships and partnerships, there is nothing like business name protection.
 Hence, if your business is not incorporated, anyone can own the business in the same name.

 Potential Tax Delay